BIDS-flux/BIDS-flux-docs/source/install-config/software-installation/sh-gitlab.rst

    Under ``deploy`` there is a script called ``create_directory.sh`` and ``generate_secrets.sh``.
 Run the directory creation          script, and then generate the secrets.
 Make sure that you have a folder under ``~/ni-dataops/stack/secrets`` where your            secrets are located in raw text form i.e. ``gitlab_root_password``.

-   Make sure that the ``generate_secrets.sh`` script generates all the required secrets for each service, as can be seen in the docker compose config yaml file:
+   Make sure that the ``generate_secrets.sh`` script generates all the required secrets for each service, as can be seen in the docker compose config yaml file.
+Copy these onto both servers:

    .. code:: bash